visionspacetec/Prust/log.md

 Done some debugging with the practice branch.
 Created an application that connects to the 127.0.0.1:5000 address via TCP.
 ### 16.07.2020 Thursday
 Learning about creating a socket and etablishing a connection with a custom protocol.
 Will read the standarts to create a TM data structure.
+### 17.07.2020 Friday
+Learned futures of structs and modules to create an encapsulated packet data structure.